MoonLIGHT: Overview

+History

+The experiment and agreement between the collaborators was announced on 15 May 2015.

 The reflector was planned to be a secondary payload on the MX-1E lunar lander built by Moon Express, which was planned to be launched in 2020 with an Electron rocket.
 An unrelated planned science payload on the same lander was the International Lunar Observatory.
 The MX-1E lander was planned to land on the Malapert Mountain, a 5 km tall peak in the Aitken Basin region that has an uninterrupted direct line of sight to Earth.
 The launch contract between Moon Express and Rocket Lab (manufacturer of Electron) was canceled sometime before February 2020.
 Moon Express does not, as of February 2020, anymore plan to launch MX-1E on an Electron rocket, thus leaving MX-1E and all its science payloads without a carrier rocket.

-In 2018 INFN proposed to ESA the MoonLIGHT Pointing Actuators (MPAc) project, able to perform unmanned pointing operation of MoonLIGHT, on the contrary to the Apollo CCR arrays that were manually arranged by the astronauts.
+In 2018 INFN proposed to ESA the MoonLIGHT Pointing Actuators (MPAc) project, able to perform automatic pointing operation of MoonLIGHT, on the contrary to the Apollo CCR arrays that were manually arranged by the astronauts.
 In 2019 ESA chose MPAc among 135 eligible scientific project proposals and, in 2021, ESA agreed with NASA to launch MPAc with a Commercial Lunar Payload Services (CLPS) mission.
-Nova-C, the lander on which MPAc will be integrated, is designed by Intuitive Machines and the expected launch date is in early 2025.
+Nova-C, the lander on which MPAc will be integrated, is designed by Intuitive Machines and the expected launch date is in 2026.
 The landing site is Reiner Gamma, a lunar swirl on the western edge of the Moon, as seen from Earth.